w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 Spark project started in 2009

 * Developed at UC Berkeley's AMPLab by Matei Zaharia
-* Open sourced 2010, Apache project from 2013
+* Open sourced in 2010, Apache project from 2013
   * In 2014, Zaharia founded Databricks
   * Written in Scala; supports Java and Python
-* Currently the most used tool for batch (big data) analyses
+* Currently, the most used tool for batch (big data) analyses
 :::
 :::{.column width=60%}
 ![Spark](img/spark.png)